zverugin8/Terraform/general_task.md

 - Terraform created infrastructure with no errors
 - All resources are NOT changed (check Cloud WebUI)
-- Nginx server responds on Loadbalancer's IP Address with expected response
+- Nginx server responds on Loadbalancer's URL (for AWS) or IP Address (for GCP and Azure) with expected response.

 ## TASK 14 - Modules